-On June 20, 2012, the U.S. Federal Reserve announced that it would extend "Operation Twist" through 2012 by purchasing and selling an additional \$267 billion of such securities.
-The effect of Operation Twist could be a flattening in the yield curve, which could result in increased prepayment rates due to lower long-term interest rates and a narrowing of our net interest margin.
-Consequently, Operation Twist and any other future securities purchase programs by the U.S. Federal Reserve could materially adversely affect our business, financial condition and results of operations and our ability to pay distributions to our shareholders.
+On June 20, 2012, the U.S. Federal Reserve announced that it would extend "Operation Twist" through the end of 2012 by purchasing and selling an additional \$267 billion of such securities.
+More recently, in an effort to keep long-term interest rates at low levels, the U.S. Federal Reserve announced on December 12, 2012 an expansion of its asset buying program starting in January 2013, at which time it would commence outright purchases of longer-term U.S. Treasury securities at a pace of \$45 billion per month.
+This new U.S. Treasury securities purchase program replaces "Operation Twist," which expired in December 2012.
+The effect of Operation Twist or this new U.S. Treasury securities purchase program could be a flattening in the yield curve, which could result in increased prepayment rates due to lower long-term interest rates and a narrowing of our net interest margin.
+Consequently, these securities purchase programs and any other future securities purchase programs by the U.S. Federal Reserve could materially adversely affect our business, financial condition and results of operations and our ability to pay distributions to our shareholders.